 this is unfortunately a known problem.
 The GRASS raster provider has changed and fixed a few nasty bugs, but had broken a few other things, among them there is the value tool plugin.
 In any case the plugin is a 3rd party one, so its bugs nust be reported directly to the author and/or to the dev mailing list.

-#2 Updated by Jürgen Fischer about 10 years ago
+#2 Updated by Jürgen Fischer over 11 years ago

 BTW it doesn't crash. valuetool should ignore grass raster layers (at least for now). the error message only appears when you move the mouse pointer inside the map canvas, so you can move it outside, close the error message using the keyboard and disable valuetool in the plugin manager.

-#3 Updated by Jürgen Fischer about 10 years ago
+#3 Updated by Jürgen Fischer over 11 years ago

 Replying to [comment:3 jef]: